ONCache: A Cache-Based Low-Overhead Container Overlay Network: ONCache

-\textbf{Handling multiple egress interfaces.} For containers deployed on a server with multiple egress interfaces, flows between a container pair can be load balanced among multiple egress interfaces at the source host.
-However, the current design of ONCache binds a destination host to a specific egress interface, making it impossible to utilize multiple egress interfaces.
-To solve this issue, we can simply modify ONCache to store the invariant processing results for each flow rather than each destination host, at the cost of higher memory usage.
+\textbf{Work with service meshes.} Service meshes are increasingly popular in container clusters such as Kubernetes, primarily deployed for functionalities like security, observability, and traffic management~\cite{servicemesh}.
+The most common implementations of service meshes employ software proxies called sidecars~\cite{10.1145/3620678.3624652}.
+A sidecar is a separate process co-located with applications within the application network namespace (e.g., within a Kubernetes Pod~\cite{k8ssidecar}), and still relies on the overlay network for communication.
+Hence, ONCache benefits the communication of sidecar service meshes.

-\textbf{Compatibility with CNIs.} The current implementation of ONCache is based on TC eBPF.
-For CNIs that do not use TC eBPF in their data path, e.g., Antrea, Flannel, etc., ONCache can be directly plugged in without code modification.
-To use ONCache with CNIs that already utilize TC eBPF, e.g., Cilium, Calico, etc., we need to re-implement ONCache either in the CNIs' eBPF programs or in the kernel source code.
+\textbf{Compatibility with Container Network Interface (CNI).} The current implementation of ONCache is based on TC eBPF.
+For CNIs that do not use TC eBPF in their data path, such as Antrea, Flannel, etc., ONCache can be seamlessly integrated without requiring any code modifications.
+Conversely, to use ONCache with CNIs that already utilize TC eBPF, such as Cilium, Calico, we need to reimplement ONCache within either the CNI's eBPF programs or the kernel source code.

-\textbf{Container live migration.} ONCache supports live migration.
-Live migration will cause overlay network changes.
-ONCache can use the 4 steps proposed in \S\ref{sec:cachecoherency} to apply such changes.
-In contrast, Slim only supports cold migration~\cite{zhuo2019slim}.
+\textbf{Container live migration.} ONCache is compatible with container live migration~\cite{criu, mirkin2008containers}.
+With proper control plane operations (see \S \ref{sec:cachecoherency}), the container connections can be well-maintained.
+In contrast, Slim only supports cold migration~\cite{zhuo2019slim}, as its container connections are established on the host and become invalid after migration, disrupting the applications inside the containers.

-\textbf{Network Debugging.} ONCache supports ICMP and thus supports common debug tools such as ping, traceroute, etc. Users can also use tools like bpftool~\cite{bpftool} to debug the eBPF programs and maps.
-Debugging in ONCache is easy and convenient.
-In contrast, Debugging in Slim is much harder.
-Slim does not support ICMP.
-There also lacks debug tools for the socket replacement mechanism in Slim.
+\textbf{Network debugging.} ONCache supports ICMP, thereby enabling common debugging tools such as ping and traceroute.
+Users can also utilize tools like bpftool~\cite{bpftool} to debug ONCache's eBPF programs and maps.
+Debugging with ONCache is easy and convenient.
+In contrast, debugging with Slim is much harder.
+Slim lacks support for ICMP, and there also lacks debug tools for its socket replacement mechanism.